itsdrvgo/post-it/README.md

 # **POST IT**

-A simple rip-off of social media apps like Twitter, Facebook, Instagram, etc. This is a project to learn the basics of `Next.JS`, `React`, `TailwindCSS` & `Drizzle ORM`.
+A simple rip-off of social media apps like Twitter, Facebook, Instagram, etc. This is a project to learn the basics of `Next.JS`, `React`, `tRPC`, `JWT`, & `Drizzle ORM`.

 ![og](public/og.webp)